b-around/jobs-autoscale-demo/README.md

 ```

 ### OCP initial setup
+The steps detailed in this section should only be executed ONCE per new project.

-1. Create the openshift project to host this demo
+1. Create the OpenShift project to host this demo
 ```
 $ oc new-project $OCP_PROJECT
 ```